Information for Students

 Please download the full flyer for more information on the experience and how to apply.

 Access2Practice (A2P) Legal Externship is a 4-credit-hour Pass/Fail class which enables Kent 2Ls and 3Ls to gain supervision and mentoring in a wide variety of legal areas – both civil and criminal.
-Externs must work a minimum of 16 hours per week during the Fall/Spring semesters and 32 hours per week in the Summer semester, as well as attend the weekly classroom component, among other academic requirements associated with the course.
+Externs must work a minimum of 16 hours per week during the Fall/Spring semesters and 32 hours per week in the Summer semester, as well as attend the in person weekly classroom component, among other academic requirements associated with the course.

 The program does not assign students to particular practice placements.
 Instead a student must first independently obtain an externship placement before applying to participate in and register for an Access2Practice Legal Externship.
 Each placement is independent and external to the law school and will have its own independent selection and screening process.